ICE raids NYC’s Canal Street vendors following MAGA influencer’s tip off

-ICE and other federal agents raid NYC’s Canal Street vendors following complaint from MAGA influencer: ‘Check this corner out’
+ICE raids NYC’s Canal Street vendors following complaint from MAGA influencer: ‘Check this corner out’

 Hundreds of angry New Yorkers clashed with federal agents as they carried out an anti-immigration operation on the city’s famed Canal Street